KhoolWasHere/Admin-Playground-FullStack-Application/readme.md

 A full-stack demo application for managing an imaginary fitness equipment shop.
 This project demonstrates SQL integration, user roles, and a web-based terminal UI.

+## Login
+To login and access everything, use the username of "admin" and the password of "yourpassword"
 ## Installation

 1. Clone the repository:git clone https://github.com/yourusername/your-repo-name.git